 First Impressions: The 20? bag paired to the 5 R-value pad may actually save a little weight.
 You essentially cut the bottom of the bag, which is compromised insulation when compressed by body weight.
 This isn’t new; quilts have successfully marketed this concept for years.

-These nuances give the bag a general mountain rather than technical focus.
+These nuances give the bag a general mountain rather than a technical focus.

 Contact Brand/More Beta: Eddie Bauer Airbender 20?